addiswebb/compiler_c/README.md

 # Architecture
 The compiler is comprised of 6 major sections.
 Each one has a clear task.
 The compiler manages all sections and hands the work of one onto the next.
-It also handles loading the file from disc into memory and parsing compile flags given at runtime which change the compiler's behaviour.
+It also handles loading the file from disc into memory and parsing compile flags given at runtime which change the compiler`s behaviour.

 ### The Tokenizer.
 Its job is to take in the loaded file (called a translation unit), as a string of characters and convert it into an array of tokens.
-These tokens represent core parts of the grammar defined below, e.g. **TK_INT_LITERAL** is simply a raw number "1234", or **TK_RETURN** represents the the 'return' keyword.
+These tokens represent core parts of the grammar defined below, e.g. **TK_INT_LITERAL** is simply a raw number "1234", or **TK_RETURN** represents the the `return` keyword.
 It performs this by loading tokens sequentially into a buffer until it finds a whitespace character.
 It then parses the buffer into a token.
 Essentially looking at each word and deciding what kind of token it is.
 There is more hidden complexity to this in skipping comments, or handling special characters but this is a good overview.
 Once it reaches the EOF (end of the file) it stops and returns the Token Array back to the compiler.

 ### The Parser
 The parser recieves the linear array of tokens and is tasked with converting it into a AST (abstract syntax tree).
 The tree is structured as follows: